5.2: Utility Software

 Utility software are dedicated programs used for the maintenance and organisation of a computer system.

-Antimalware, firewall and encryption software are examples of utilities and have been explained in section 4.2.
+Anti-malware (such as an anti-virus or anti-spyware), firewall and encryption software are examples of utilities and have been explained in section 4.2.

 5.2 - Utility Software: